kanhakorgtest/codedex/README.md

 # Codédex

+Welcome to the Codédex GitHub repo.

-Learn to code for Gen Z.
+Learn to code platform for Gen Z.

 www.codedex.io